mechmotum/skijumpdesign/docs/build-jump.rst

 Example EFH Jump Design
 =======================

-Here we describe how to construct a typical equivalent fall height ski jump using the ``safeskijump`` API.
+The following page describes how to construct a typical equivalent fall height ski jump using the ``safeskijump`` API.

 Start by creating a 20 meter length of an approach surface (also called the in-run) which is flat and has a downward slope angle of 20 degrees.
 The